ii56/beijing-pm25-forecasting/README.md

 ---

 ## Author
-This project was developed as a machine learning project with an emphasis on **real-world relevance and professional standards** by Ibaan Ibrahim.
+This project was developed as a machine learning project with an emphasis on **real-world relevance** by Ibaan Ibrahim.
 Email: ibaanIbrahim123098@gmail.com